worldmateproject/scoping-review-child-robot/README.md

-# Systematic Review: Child-Robot Interaction
+# Scoping Review: Child-Robot Interaction

 ## Introduction

-This systematic review examines methodologies and impacts of Child-Robot Interaction (CRI) across various domains, focusing particularly on language acquisition, adaptive learning systems, multimodal communication (speech, gaze, gestures), and emotional and social development.
+This scoping review examines methodologies and impacts of Child-Robot Interaction (CRI) across various domains, focusing particularly on language acquisition, adaptive learning systems, multimodal communication (speech, gaze, gestures), and emotional and social development.
 It highlights how social robots enhance engagement, learning outcomes, and developmental progress, along with addressing ethical concerns such as privacy and emotional well-being.

-## Comprehensive Search Query
+## Boolean Search Query

 The extensive query used to retrieve relevant studies from academic databases: